otrv4/otrv4/architecture-decisions/005-mix-key.md

 **Alice or Bob receive a follow up message**

-If the ratchet_id is not greater than the current state of ratchet_id, then this is not a new ratchet.
+If the `ratchet_id` is not greater than the current state of `ratchet_id`, then this is not a new ratchet.
 In this case there is no further action to be taken for the mix key.

 **Diagram: Pattern of DH computations and key derivations in a conversation**